 Xiluodu Hydroelectric Power Plant, China

-The 13.86GW Xiluodu hydroelectric power plant on Jinsha Jiang River was inaugurated in September 2013.
-It is expected to be fully operational by June 2014 and will be the third biggest hydroelectric power plant in the world.
+The 13.86GW Xiluodu hydroelectric power plant on Jinsha Jiang River, China, was inaugurated in September 2013.
+It was fully operational in June 2014, becoming the world's third biggest hydroelectric power plant.

-The project includes a dam, an underground power generation unit and a flood discharge structure.
-It is mainly developed for power generation, and sediment and flood control while improving the downstream navigation of the river.
+The project includes a dam, an underground power-generation unit and a flood discharge structure.
+It is mainly developed for power generation, and sediment and flood control while also improving the downstream navigation of the river.

-Xiluodu power plant is expected to offset approximately 150m tonnes of carbon dioxide emissions per year.
-It is also expected to reduce the consumption of 41m tonnes of coal for electricity generation.
-The project, however, displaces approximately 180,000 people.
+Xiluodu power plant offsets approximately 150m tonnes of carbon dioxide emissions a year.
+It reduces the consumption of 41 million tonnes of coal for electricity generation.
+However, the project displaced approximately 180,000 people.

 Xiluodu hydropower plant development details

 The Three Gorges Project Corporation, which developed China's biggest hydropower plant Three Gorges, also developed the Xiluodu power plant.
-The Xiluodu plant will generate 64bkWh of electricity per year when fully operational.
+The Xiluodu plant generates 64bkWh of electricity a year.

 Xiluodu hydroelectric power plant make-up

 Each Francis turbine has an output capacity of 770MW while the air-cooled generator functions at a speed of 855.6MVA.
-The 1,350t generator rotor has a diameter of 13.7m and a height of four metres.
+The 1,350t generator rotor has a diameter of 13.7m and a height of 4m.

-ABB's HEC7/8 Generator circuit breakers are installed at Xiluodu.
-Equipped with large short-circuits and breaking current, the generators help in cutting off the circuit in case of any fault currents and protect the generator, transformers and other core devices from damage.
+ABB's HEC7/8 generator circuit breakers are installed at Xiluodu.
+Equipped with large short-circuits and breaking current, the generators help in cutting off the circuit in the event of fault currents and protect the generator, transformers and other core devices from damage.

-Siemens's Gas-insulated-transmission line system is installed at Xiluodu.
-It has a power capacity of 3,900MVA at a voltage of 550kV and capable of generating current at a rate of 4,500A.
-The GIL tubes provide much resistance to fire and the tunnel can also be used as ventilation and service shafts for personnel.
-The GIL tubes are welded and are flexible in nature, thereby increasing the tube flexibility and the operational reliability of the plant.
+Siemens's gas-insulated-transmission line system is installed at Xiluodu.
+It has a power capacity of 3,900MVA at a voltage of 550kV and is capable of generating current at a rate of 4,500A.
+The GIL tubes provide high-resistance to fire and the tunnel can also be used as ventilation and service shafts for personnel.
+The GIL tubes are welded and are flexible in nature, increasing the tube flexibility and the operational reliability of the plant.